DaVieci/katacoda-scenarios/new-scenario-template/step4.md

 # TXT File Data

-To get an idea how the content of the text file looks like, it can be helpful to print out the very first line by executing this:
+To get an idea how the content of the text file looks like, it can be helpful to print out the very first line by executing this ("Interactive Analysis with the Spark Shell", n.d.):

 `spark_txt.first()`{{execute}}

 You can see the output in the terminal on the right side.
 The shown value is basically the content of the first line of that file.

 Furthermore, since it is a dataframe which holds a collection of rows, one can print out the total number of rows that the text file has.
-That can be done by the `count()` function.
+That can be done by the `count()` function ("Interactive Analysis with the Spark Shell", n.d.).

 `spark_txt.count()`{{execute}}